AdiPassover/Catan/README.md

     1 0 0 2 0

-Other than that, the instructions are pretty clear in the game.
+Other than that, the instructions are pretty clear in the game:

+At each turn, you will roll a dice and the board will produce resources (and if 7 was rolled every player with 7 or more resources will have to lose half of his resources).
+After that, you can place settlements and roads, upgrade to cities, buy or play cards, trade with other players as many times as you want until you end your turn by typing `end`.

 ## Project structure